sasjs/cli.sasjs.io/docs/doc.md

 Given that the same headers used to generate the documentation are used to compile the Services and Jobs, the documentation will naturally stay up to date - so long as you are using [`sasjs compile`](https://cli.sasjs.io/compile/) to prepare them.

+!!! note
+    Jobs and Services are defined in the jobConfig.jobFolders and serviceConfig.serviceFolders arrays respectively.
+Lineage is NOT generated for macros (macroFolders) or programs (programFolders).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Sb1DqTLgVyQ" title="SAS Data Lineage" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Prerequisites